 - Price: Free (with transaction fees)

 Our research found that Toast is pretty strong across the board.
-For one, it’s incredibly easy to use, which is a trait any business owner should be striving for when it comes to any new software for your business.
+For one, it’s incredibly easy to use, which is a trait any business owner should be striving for when it comes to choosing new software for their business.
 It provides robust reporting tools, so your business can understand exactly what you’re doing right and, more importantly, learn from what you’re doing wrong.

 Pros